danhermes/xamarin-book-examples/README.md

 # xamarin-book-examples
 These are the complete code examples for the Apress book entitled <a href="http://www.amazon.com/Xamarin-Mobile-Application-Development-Cross-Platform/dp/1484202155/ref=sr_1_3?ie=UTF8&qid=1428950597&sr=8-3&keywords=xamarin"><i>Xamarin Mobile Application Development</i></a> by Dan Hermes, a three hundred and fifty page journey through Xamarin.Forms, Xamarin.iOS, and Xamarin.Android, covering the entire breadth of the Xamarin platform!
 These 200+ code examples are freely downloadable and include both C# and XAML.

-Many thanks to Alex Blount (now a developer at Xamarin) and Xamarin MVP Jason Awbrey for their XAML contributions and to Xamarin MVP Ed Snider for his tech review of all of this code.
+Many thanks to Xamarin MVP Jason Awbrey and Alex Blount (now a developer at Xamarin) for their XAML contributions.
+Ten thousand thanks to Xamarin MVP Ed Snider for his tech review of much of this code!

 <h2>What's In Here?</h2>